(Also known as a Fractured Humerus, Broken Humerus)

 Figure 5 – Tennis Ball Squeeze (right hand)

-Some of the most commonly recommended products by physiotherapists to hasten healing and speed recovery in patients with a supracondylar fracture include:
+Physiotherapy products that are commonly recommended to speed healing and hasten recovery following a supracondylar fracture include:

-To purchase physiotherapy products for a supracondylar fracture click on one of the above links or visit the PhysioAdvisor Shop.
+To purchase physiotherapist recommended products for a supracondylar fracture click on the relevant link above or visit the PhysioAdvisor Shop.

-Find a Physiotherapist in your local area who can treat a supracondylar fracture.
+Find a Physiotherapist who can treat a supracondylar fracture.

 Return to the top of Supracondylar Fracture.